-Not to say it was an easy decision for her, but she doesn’t have to deal with the ramifications of her actions like you do.
+Not to say it was an easy decision for her, but she doesn’t have to deal with the ramifications of her actions in the same way you do.

 Once the trust is gone, you’re better off forging a new trust with a new partner then to repair the broken one.